"Singing is a quest which demands no less than everything of me. I

 number of short stories, poetry, book reviews, and magazine

 his work as literary translator, he has translated books by authors

 such as Henry Corbin, Jacques Attali, Régis Debray, Jean-Yves

 Leloup, Pierre Rabhi, and books on Thich Nhat Hanh and the Dalai Lama.

-He is also active in research and practice in the areas of
+He is also active in research and teaching in the areas of creative-potential

 therapy, and exercises for integral evolution making use of theater and music.

 Partly inspired by his study with Bill Douglas , he has developed his own system of exercises called "Holorhythm,"